brianj-kim/CS736-EmploymentTrendDashBoard/README.md

 # Employment Trend in Canada (provincial, occupational, and montly)

-This is a class project for the CS736 Information Visualization master's course at the University of Regina.
+This is a class project for the CS736 Information Visualization master's course at the University of Regina (2024 Winter Semester).
 In order to implement a dash board, it manipulates a ten-year category (occupational) and provincial trend in Canadian employment history.

 ## Project Rationales